- Matsusaka Beef Contest: Queen of Matsusaka Beef

 How to identify high quality Matsusaka Beef

-Since being Matsusaka beef does not assure marbling and high quality, you need to check for yourself.
 One of the ways to identify high quality Matsusaka beef is to look for premium Matsusaka beef (特産松阪牛 (Tokusan Matsusaka Ushi) in Japanese), which has more requirements than ordinary Matsusaka Beef.
 Cattle must be born in Hyogo Prefecture (same as Kobe beef), and must be raised longer.
-Cattle raised longer is often said “aged-alive” beef because taste of wagyu deepens.
+Cattle raised longer is often said to be “aged-alive” beef because taste of wagyu deepens.
 Among Matsusaka beef, only few percent is premium; price of premium Matsusaka beef could be more than twice as much as ordinary Matsusaka beef.

 You can check if the beef is premium or not by checking the Matsusaka beef sticker or certification.
 If it says “特産 (toku-san)”, it is premium.
 If it has meat grade (such as “A5”) it is ordinary Matsusaka beef.
 If you are looking for marbling, you should look for premium Matsusaka beef or, better meat quality grade, the number of the meat grade (5 of “A5”), 5 being the best.